 4. Why do you think Stephen chooses to keep his visits with Grandma Portman private?
 What did these visits mean to him?
 What does his secret mean for the rest of the family?

-, quotidian activities (Leo making breakfast; Stephen showering; Nora walking through Philadelphia) serve as a vehicle for interior musings.
+5. Ulysses is famous for its stream-of-consciousness narration.
+In The Sixteenth of June, quotidian activities (Leo making breakfast; Stephen showering; Nora walking through Philadelphia) serve as a vehicle for interior musings.
 How does Maya Lang use this technique to reveal details about the characters?
 What were the characters doing when you felt most connected to them?

 6. How does each character approach mourning and grief?
 Does the complication of inheritance affect Stephen’s grief?
 Nora’s?